Next Generation

 • Next Generation Sequencing – 1000 Genome Project and Beyond

-• Microbial Genomics and Meta Genomics
+• Metagenomics and Microbial Genomics

 • Biobanking